 It was... incredible.
 Over the next couple months, I made the carrot cake six more times, each time tweaking and adjusting and adding and removing things, until I came to this version I'm giving you today.
 It has a pretty long list of ingredients, and it's not a quick recipe, but it is SO worth the effort.
 I hope you love it as much as I do.

 This recipe was originally posted in April 2021.
 After another year of making and improving the recipe, it was updated in April 2022 to add ingredient and process photos, improve the recipe measurements and instructions, and to remove the cream cheese frosting recipe and add it to its own new post.
 I hope this helps!

 Let's talk about the recipe!

-- This vegan carrot cake recipe contains no eggs, no dairy, no wheat, no gluten, no oil, and no cane sugar.
-No cashews in the cream cheese frosting either.
+- This gluten-free vegan carrot cake recipe contains no eggs, no dairy, no wheat, and no oil or vegan butter.

 - Oat flour makes it whole grain and it's packed full of fruits, veggies, and nuts.
 This is probably the most nutritious carrot cake you'll ever eat.
 Healthy vegan carrot cake for everyone! 🥳